Transmission Planning

 In 2023, a group of Northeast states led a request to the U.S. Department of Energy (DOE) to convene and support a multi-state initiative, the Northeast States Collaborative on Interregional Transmission, in a first-in-the-nation effort to explore mutually beneficial opportunities to increase the flow of electricity between three different planning regions in the Northeast and assess offshore wind infrastructure needs and solutions.

-In July 2024, GEO announced that Maine has joined a total of 10 Northeast states in signing a memorandum of understanding (MOU) for improved regional planning of electricity transmission to create a stronger, more reliable, and more efficient grid and accelerate the clean energy transition.
+In 2024, GEO announced that Maine has joined a total of 10 Northeast states in signing a memorandum of understanding (MOU) for improved regional planning of electricity transmission to create a stronger, more reliable, and more efficient grid and accelerate the clean energy transition.
 Other states joining the MOU include Connecticut, Delaware, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont.
 Through this MOU, the Collaborative sets forth its agreement to work together on interregional transmission infrastructure and establishes mechanisms for sharing information.
-More information about the Collaborative and the MOU is available here
+More information about the Collaborative and the MOU is available here.

 Regional & National Transmission Studies